sgminer-dev/sgminer/README.md

 **WARNING**: documentation below this point has not been updated since the fork.

-After saving configuration from the menu, you do not need to give cgminer any arguments and it will load your configuration.
+After saving configuration from the menu, you do not need to give sgminer any arguments and it will load your configuration.

 Any configuration file may also contain a single